top of page

 Movement, Mood, and the Staged Realism of Self

 Terry Hastings’ photographic journey began in 2002 with a digital camera and a clothing store.
-By 2009, he had relocated to Palm Springs, trading studio lights for the desert’s natural glow and an endless outdoor canvas.
-What began as documentation has evolved into a practice of visual storytelling—where even realism feels rehearsed, and every image carries the weight of intention.
+By 2009, he had relocated to Palm Springs, trading studio lights for the desert’s natural glow and a clothing-optional apartment complex full of inspiration.
+What began as documentation quickly evolved into a practice of visual storytelling—where even realism is staged, and every image is a negotiation between presence, performance, and desire.

 • The Four Elements: A meditation on becoming, told through Wind, Water, Fire, and Earth.